luciajedi/html-css-js-exercises/css/css.md

 #### Bender

 Draw a bender with HTML and CSS.
 Use z-index.
-Optional: make its eyes move in circles
+Optional: make its eyes move in circles.

 #### Margin and padding